-19 CRER has identified a key theme arising repeatedly 20 during the course of the evidence.
-This key theme is 21 racial threat.
-This is dealt with in detail in both the 22 body of CRER's written submission and the appendix to 23 the submission.
-Put short, racial threat theory 24 describes how white majority ethnic populations being in 25 the dominant position in society and surround by pervasive racial stereotypes, treat people from negatively racialised groups as a threat.
-Whilst it is of relevance for other non-white minority ethnic groups, CRER considers that especially in the UK black people are disproportionately affected by perceptions of racial threat.
+CRER has identified a key theme arising repeatedly during the course of the evidence.
+This key theme is racial threat.
+This is dealt with in detail in both the body of CRER's written submission and the appendix to the submission.
+Put short, racial threat theory describes how white majority ethnic populations being in the dominant position in society and surround by

-7 This sense of threat leads institutions and 8 individuals to seek to impose control on black 9 populations and the individuals within those 10 communities.
+1 pervasive racial stereotypes, treat people from 2 negatively racialised groups as a threat.
+Whilst it is 3 of relevance for other non-white minority ethnic groups, 4 CRER considers that especially in the UK black people 5 are disproportionately affected by perceptions of racial 6 threat.
+7 This sense of threat leads institutions and individuals to seek to impose control on black 8 9 populations and the individuals within those 10 communities.
 It results in black people routinely being treated with less empathy than the majority white 11 12 population, being more readily suspected of wrongdoing, 13 denied the benefit of the doubt and punished more 14 harshly.

-15 CRER considers that the issues of racial threat is 16 central to the question which the Chair must ask 17 himself: would it have made a difference had Sheku Bayoh 18 been white?

-19 In its written submissions CRER seeks to identify 20 where the actions of various officers and others 21 involved with Mr Bayoh may be relevant to this question.
-22 For example, in a country like Scotland where knife 23 crime remains sadly too prevalent, would reports of 24 a white man in possession of a knife conjure in the 25 minds of officers the murder of drummer Lee Rigby.
+15 CRER considers that the issues of racial threat is central to the question which the Chair must ask 16 17 himself: would it have made a difference had Sheku Bayoh been white?
+18 In its written submissions CRER seeks to identify 19 20 where the actions of various officers and others 21 involved with Mr Bayoh may be relevant to this question.
+22 For example, in a country like Scotland where knife crime remains sadly too prevalent, would reports of 23 a white man in possession of a knife conjure in the 24 minds of officers the murder of drummer Lee Rigby.
+25

-1 Would a white man in possession of a knife on a Sunday morning in Hayfield Road in Kirkcaldy be thought of as 2 3 a potential terrorist incident?
-Would a white man, who 4 was both smaller and lighter than PCs Paton, Walker and 5 Tomlinson, be thought of by officers who attended at Hayfield Road to be "massive", "the size of a house", 6 7 and the biggest man that one officer had ever seen?
-Had 8 Mr Bayoh been white, would officers have considered him 9 to be such a threat that they were required to discharge 10 CS and PAVA spray within seconds of their arrival at Hayfield Road?
-11 events which unfolded on Hayfield Road on that Sunday morning in May 2015 would have been unlikely to have transpired in the same way had Mr Bayoh been white.
+Would a white man in possession of a knife on a Sunday morning in Hayfield Road in Kirkcaldy be thought of as a potential terrorist incident?
+Would a white man, who was both smaller and lighter than PCs Paton, Walker and Tomlinson, be thought of by officers who attended at Hayfield Road to be "massive", "the size of a house", and the biggest man that one officer had ever seen?
+Had Mr Bayoh been white, would officers have considered him to be such a threat that they were required to discharge CS and PAVA spray within seconds of their arrival at Hayfield Road?

-12 CRER considers, as set out in its written 13 submissions, that there is evidence of racial 14 stereotyping on the part of officers who attended 15 Hayfield Road.
-When comparing the evidence of the manner in which PC Nicole Short was treated by her 16 17 officers with the manner in which they treated Mr Bayoh, 18 it is submitted that there was a clear racial empathy 19 gap.
+CRER considers, as set out in its written submissions, that there is evidence of racial stereotyping on the part of officers who attended Hayfield Road.
+When comparing the evidence of the manner in which PC Nicole Short was treated by her officers with the manner in which they treated Mr Bayoh, it is submitted that there was a clear racial empathy gap.

-20 Sir, in summary CRER contends that several of the 21 officers who attended Hayfield Road were motivated by 22 a sense of racial threat.
-Those first to arrive sought 23 to restrain Mr Bayoh within a matter of seconds.
-There 24 was, it is submitted, a disproportionate use of force 25 against Mr Bayoh.
+Sir, in summary CRER contends that several of the officers who attended Hayfield Road were motivated by a sense of racial threat.
+Those first to arrive sought to restrain Mr Bayoh within a matter of seconds.
+There was, it is submitted, a disproportionate use of force against Mr Bayoh.
 CRER considers that the subsequent